Engineering

 Is the async work that powers your system being processed successfully, without delays?
 We track:

 • The time spent running jobs for each of our subscriptions - this is the most important metric for our async work.
-It tells us exactly how many concurrent events we were processing at any one time, and how much load we were under - if any subscriptions are struggling this chart will make it really obvious.
+It tells us exactly how many concurrent events we were processing at any one time, and how much load we were under - if any subscriptions are struggling this chart will make it obvious.

 A work by subscription graph.
 It shows a number of subscribers, with the amount of work they're doing (in seconds per second) plotted against time

 • Number of messages currently in the queue, and the age of the oldest un-acked message for each of the relevant PubSub subscriptions to our system.
-This allows us to quickly eyeball whether any processes are struggling, and how bad the any delays to users are.
+This allows us to quickly eyeball whether any processes are struggling, and how bad the delays to users are.

 Simple health overview for each subsystem